-Centennial smart stores, smart vending machines, and micro markets for high-expectation properties.
+Centennial smart stores and micro markets for high-expectation properties.

-AI Vending serves Centennial hotels, apartments, and office properties with cashless smart stores, smart vending machines, and micro markets that stay fully managed.
+AI Vending serves Centennial hotels, apartments, and office properties with cashless smart stores and micro markets that stay fully managed.

 What kinds of Centennial properties usually get the most value from this amenity?